 Fashion and textiles education

-- University of New South Wales (UNSW) Textiles and Fashion
+- University of New South Wales (UNSW), UNSW Art and Design

 - Whitehouse Institute of Design

 - Federal Fashions (archived site)

 - Closet Tales, Jasmin Tarasin, Pure Pictures and SBS Independent, 104 mins, Australia, 2006, four half-hour episodes featuring Akira Isogawa, Peter Morrissey, Willow and Lover